 Due to current needs of the archaeology world the archaeologist must acquire more experience and knowledge in the laboratory.
 It´s basic to catalogue all the material from the excavation efficiently and effectively by elaborating drawings, photographs and digital documentation that allow us to develop a rigorous research, for that reason the use of an appropriate image software has become essential for the elaboration of any report, study or publication.

 This course takes place on a Mediterranean island, among a pristine and unique landscape, surrounded by the sea.

 Previous knowledge or experience in archaeology or computer systems is not required.

 Field School life & language

 The fieldwork runs seven hours per day.
-The day will be divided between diving in the Roman Port of Sanitja, lab work learning mapping techniques, lab work, exercises, lectures, videos and excursions.
+The day will be divided between diving in the Roman Port of Sanitja, lab work learning mapping techniques, exercises, lectures, videos and excursions.
 For every seven course days there are two days off.
 The course is taught in English and Spanish.